gribnoysup/wunderbar/README.md

 Have you ever wanted to print some pretty bar charts in your terminal?
 You are in the right place!

-Wunderbar can print horisontal bar chart with legend and chart scale straight to your terminal.
+Wunderbar can print horizontal bar chart with legend and chart scale straight to your terminal.
 Or you can use it as a module in your code and get all the building blocks to print chart yourself.